Feverfew – the garden herb you should know

 Using FEVERFEW

 Feverfew leaves are used to treat migraines and lesser headaches.
 You simply pick the leaves and eat them in which ever way you find most suitable.
 They can be chopped up and put in salad or a sandwich.
-They have a bitter taste so best to disguise them by eating with something else.
+They have a bitter taste so it’s my opinion that it is best to disguise them by eating with something else.
 They say that a few leaves daily is sufficient as a preventative.

 Personally, I am not prone to headaches.
 Good thing, because I have a very low tolerance for them.
 Lucky me I haven’t had a headache in years and I have never had a migraine in my life, but I like the idea of growing an herb that has so much respect medicinally.
 Since I have some members of my family who are prone to migraines I decided years ago that I would always have some in my garden.
 If you are not able to grow your own feverfew, you can buy it in your favourite health food store, or if you grow it, but want some during the winter, dry it and either make it into a tea (with some pleasant tasting mint because it doesn’t have a great taste itself), or powder it and put into capsules to swallow.
 Be smart about quantity.
 One should do it.